AndersDeath/diary2/000-current.md

 # 16 März - Samstag - Berlin - 543 Tag der Einwanderung - Warm Sunny

 The day was hard.
 I spent almost 5 hours on reading documentation for working on test task from Doodle.
+Tommorow I am going to finish working on it.